While holidays are predominantly meant to bring up happy feelings and blissful moments, they do dome with major health risks.

 These are common travel health risks and how to prevent them

 Allergies – allergies stem from a variety of different things but one of the most common is food allergies.
 Exposure to different food types can trigger different allergies in people.
-Some people have itchy mouth, eyes and throat, and swelling but for others it will go as far as swelling, difficulty breathing, pain, loss of consciousness and more.
+Some people have itchy mouth, eyes, and throat, and swelling but for others it will go as far as swelling, difficulty breathing, pain, loss of consciousness, and more.
 With simple allergies, you can use simple antihistamines but if it gets serious, you need to seek medical attention immediately.

 Travel and health

-Travelling with a medical device
+Traveling with a medical device

 If you wish to travel with your medical device, you need to plan ahead.
 Just like all other parts of your travel are included in your itinerary, you need to include your health issues too.